Learning, Student Engagement & Success

 High School Equivalency (HSE)

-The High School Equivalency Program is designed to develop and improve a person’s mastery of skills and general knowledge in the following content areas of language arts (reading and writing), social studies, science, and math.
+The High School Equivalency Program is designed to develop and improve a person’s proficiency in skills and general knowledge in the following content areas of language arts (reading and writing), social studies, science, and math.
 Any person 18 years of age or older may enroll in the program.
 Classes are available at each of Vance-Granville Community College’s campuses and at other sites located throughout the college’s service area.

-Students must first take a placement test in order to determine their skill level in reading and math.
+Students must first take a placement test to determine their skill level in reading and math.
 Instructors work individually with students to set goals and plan the most effective study program.
 Classroom instruction for students in the program focuses on improving critical thinking, reading comprehension, writing ability, and mathematical reasoning in preparation for testing.

 Preparation for the high school equivalency test through distance education (online) is available to students who cannot attend classes on campus.
 The distance education program is available 24 hours a day, seven days a week and utilizes Internet-based instruction to prepare the student for testing.